AlfredPianist/hbtn-job-application-cli/README.md

 If you modify these headers from the Job Tracking System, the software will error out.
 Mind you, they are mandatory.
 They can't be empty.

-Also, please don't modify the "Uploaded" column.
+Also, please don't modify the "Last_Uploaded" column.
 This column will be used to verify if the job was already uploaded or not, given that the project currently doesn't track the already uploaded job applications.

+The second sheet from the Job Tracking System are the notes for you to update your job application.
+It's a little bit manual, because you need to link the job application id (Hbtn_Job_ID) to said note, but it's currently working as intended.
+Take into account that you can't modify your notes on the Intranet, so be careful about what you write, or else, you'll need to delete the entire job application.

+Regarding deletions, there's a "Delete" column.
+If you want to delete said job application, just type "Yes" on the job application and, after running the command, it will procede to delete it from the Intranet.
+Keep in mind that the application will still be in your Job Tracking System for archival purposes.

+Don't forget to update the "Last_Updated" column each time you update your job application with changes you've made (including new notes).
+Otherwise, it won't update.

 Lastly, to fully utilize this system, you will need to [create a Google Places API key](https://console.cloud.google.com/google/maps-apis/start) for the location, since Holberton uses that to autocomplete the job location.
 You have to enter your credit card to obtain the API key.